Markieautarkie/markieautarkie.github.io/_posts/projects/mantaray/2022-07-11-building-a-ray-tracer-part-2-vectors-rays-and-cameras.md

 For the viewport we will use the same aspect ratio to ensure the pixels are perfect squares.
 We could always change this later to get cool effects such as [barrel- or pincushion distortion](https://the-pro-photographer.com/wp-content/uploads/2017/07/Barrel-Distortion.png)...
 Kinda like changing lenses on a camera!

 The viewport will be two units in height, as will be the distance between the camera origin and the viewport (the *focal length* of a camera).
 To keep things simple, let's put the camera origin at $(0, 0, 0)$.
 Recall from the previous post that the coordinate system in graphics applications starts in the top-left corner, where *x* and *y* are positive when going to the right and down respectively.
-Hence why I have chosen to do the same for the camera coordinate system, making it less confusing.
+Hence why I have chosen to do the same for the camera coordinate system, making the program less confusing.
 To respect the [right handed coordinate system](https://en.wikipedia.org/wiki/Right-hand_rule), the *z-axis* will be positive going into the screen; or differently phrased, the value of *z* will be larger when the depth is greater.

 ![Camera and Viewport Geometry](https://i.postimg.cc/SNTkYkpz/camera-and-viewport-geometry.png){: w="512" h="512" }
 _An overview of the camera and viewport geometry._